 Lauren Cohan (Greta Evans), Rupert Evans (Malcolm), Jim Norton (Mr Heelshire), Diana Hardcastle (Mrs Heelshire), Ben Robson (Cole)

-William Brent Bell is a director who has so far specialised in genre material and The Boy is his fourth film.
-He has previously made Stay Alive (2006), a film with the bizarre premise of Countess Bathory having been incarnated inside a videogame, and followed this with the Found Footage exorcism film The Devil Inside (2012) and the werewolf film Wer (2013).
+William Brent Bell is a director who has so far specialised in genre material and The Boy was his fifth film.
+After debuting with the non-genre comedy Sparkle and Charm (1997), Bell previously made Stay Alive (2006), a film with the bizarre premise of Countess Bathory having been incarnated inside a videogame, and followed this with the Found Footage exorcism film The Devil Inside (2012) and the werewolf film Wer (2013).
 I cannot say that I have liked any of William Brent Bell’s previous films.
 Stay Alive was ridiculous but it was the only of his films so far that had an original idea.
 The Devil Inside and Wer were at least slickly and professionally made but are entirely forgettable efforts.
 As a result of this, I had low expectations of The Boy before entering the theatre.

-Like Guillermo Del Toro’s Crimson Peak (2015) that came out a few months earlier, The Boy is an American production revisiting the setting of the British ghost story, even if neither quite end up being ghost stories that are told.
+Like Guillermo Del Toro’s Crimson Peak (2015) that came out a few months earlier, The Boy is an American production revisiting the setting of the British ghost story, even if neither film quite ends up being ghost stories that are told.
 An enormous amount of detail has been placed into perfecting the design of the house.
 The team have done a superlative job in getting the set dressings and look of the house down perfectly.
 Within this, Bell does a fine job in creating a haunted and creepy mood.
-There is a certain unnerving implacability to the doll that remains unmoving and blankly staring throughout or is found having been moved when she turns her back.
+There is something unnerving to the doll that remains unmoving and blankly staring throughout or is found having been moved when Lauren Cohan turns her back.
 On these grounds alone, The Boy starts to seem very promising.

-The Boy should not be confused with The Boy (2015), a far more interesting but far less high-profile film about a psychopathic child that came out some months earlier.
+The Boy should not be confused with The Boy (2015), a far much superior but far less high-profile film about a psychopathic child that came out some months earlier.